pluginio/static-content/CLA.md

 ## No Obligation

 You acknowledge that Plugin.IO Ltd is under no obligation to use or incorporate your Contributions into any of the Projects.
-The decision to use or incorporate your Contributions into any of the Projects will be made at the sole discretion of Plugin.IO Ltd or its authorized delegates ..
+The decision to use or incorporate your Contributions into any of the Projects will be made at the sole discretion of Plugin.IO Ltd or its authorized delegates.

 <br />